-If you’ve been charged with a gang crime in Atlanta, you may be saying to yourself, “But, I’m not even in a gang!”
-In Georgia, you don’t technically have to be in a gang to be charged with a gang crime.
+If you’ve been charged with gang crime in Atlanta, you may be saying to yourself, “But, I’m not even in a gang!”
+In Georgia, you don’t technically have to be in a gang to be charged with gang crime.
 Ask any of the Atlanta gang crimes defense lawyers in the area and they’ll tell you that.

 Sure, most criminal defendants charged with these crimes have some sort of gang affiliation.
 But, an Atlanta criminal defense lawyer will know that this doesn’t necessarily mean it’s an element of the crime.

 Georgia is serious about curbing gang activity.
 This is why their laws are so strict.
 The statute outlining criminal gang activity is quite long.
 There are close to a dozen different offenses that are considered gang crimes.
 Some of these include: